pamtaro/IntroToHTML5Games/README.md

 # Welcome to IntroToHTML5Games!
 ## Prerequisites
 * In order to suppor the HTML5 Canvas feature, you will need a modern browser such as _Chrome, Firefox, Safari, and IE9+_
-    * _Did you know?_ You can also use your front-end skills with HTML, CSS, and JavaScript to build apps for Windows Phone/Tablets and Firefox OS?
 * You will also need a code editor.
 These can either be installed to your machine or you can use a code playground in the browser.
     * Examples of Installed editors: _Brackets, Sublime, VS Code_
     * Examples of Code Playgrounds: _CodePen.io, JSFiddle_